Will GIS thrive in a world of driverless cars?

 Avoiding traffic jams and following the rules of the road

 As millions of users connect with Waze, unknowingly they perform an important benefit to society.
-That is, they map out road networks, turn restrictions and traffic jams.
+That is, they map out road networks, turn restrictions, and traffic jams.

-Unlike ever before, companies like HERE maps and Waze understand traffic congestion in cities through crowd sourcing.
+Unlike ever before, companies like HERE maps and Waze understand traffic congestion in cities through crowdsourcing.
 All in a single map, our daily commutes can avoid traffic delays by enriching GPS navigation system with location data.

 Over time, GIS can optimize routes by understanding historical traffic patterns coupled with real-time traffic data.
-For any given day, it can forecast estimated traffic time and improve the overall driver experience.
+For any given day, it can forecast the estimated traffic time and improve the overall driver experience.

 With more vehicles on the road, this means the more connected and efficient it becomes.
-Now, we enter the realm of internet if things.
+Now, we enter the realm of the internet of things.
 With only the perception of a single vehicle, it’s always going to be reactive.
 We can’t have any pre-planning of any sort.
 But a connected network of vehicles is proactive before it encounters snags in the network.

 Is GIS the engine under the hood for self-driving cars?